hz-tyfoon/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

+= x.x.x =
+* Fix: Global - Resolved an edge case issue in multi-sites wherein SVGs would not render as required.

 = 2.6.1 - FRIDAY, 19th MAY 2003 =
 * Improvement: Added Premium Templates in Template Kits library
 * Fix: Admin Dashboard - Added missing i18n support for some strings.